 You may, however, retitle a salvage vehicle, provided it has been inspected and approved by the Washington State Patrol (WSP) and you have paid all the required license and title fees.

 To get a WSP inspection, contact the the agency and schedule an appointment at a WSP location.
 To drive a salvaged car to an inspection legally, you must visit a DOL Vehicle Licensing Office first to obtain a transit permit.

-After passing a WSP inspection, paying the appropriate fees, and applying for a new title, you will receive a "WA REBUILT" brand on the certificate of ownership if the vehicle is no more than five years old.
-The vehicle is also eligible for a rebuilt title if it meets all three of the following requirements:
+After passing a WSP inspection, paying the appropriate fees, and applying for a new title, you will receive a "WA REBUILT" brand on the certificate of ownership if the vehicle is no more than 5 years old.
+The vehicle is also eligible for a rebuilt title if it meets all of the following requirements: